-Comparison with experiments: Next, we compare eDMFT computed spectral functions for both AFM and PM phases with experimental ARPES spectra, which were obtained at room temperature for NiO and CoO [33, 50], the only two (out of four) compounds for which the ARPES data are available in the literature.
-As the position of the chemical potential in the insulating gap at low-T is arbitrary, we vertically align the theoretical spectra to best match with ARPES spectra at the Γ point.
-In both NiO and CoO, we notice two types of states - at the top is the narrow VBE band of mostly 3d-character, and deeper below E_F are several more dispersing bands of mostly O-2p character.
+Next, we compare eDMFT computed spectral functions for both AFM and PM phases with experimental angle-resolved photoemission spectroscopy (ARPES) spectra, which were obtained at room temperature for NiO and CoO [40,63], the only two (out of four) compounds for which the ARPES data are available in the literature.
+As the position of the chemical potential in the insulating gap at low T is arbitrary, we vertically align the theoretical spectra to best match the ARPES spectra at the Γ point.
+In both NiO and CoO, we notice two types of states: at the top is the narrow VBE band of mostly 3d character, and deeper below E_F are several more dispersing bands of mostly O-2p character.